MicrosoftDocs/win32/desktop-src/Stg/stoserve-overview.md

 ---
 title: StoServe Overview
 description: The StoServe code example shows how to use Structured Storage services as provided in the compound files implementation.
-The use of the standard IStorage and IStream interfaces is described. ms.assetid: '41ccd333-15c8-46b2-91c6-3e1929f7198c'
+The use of the standard IStorage and IStream interfaces is described. ms.assetid: 41ccd333-15c8-46b2-91c6-3e1929f7198c ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # StoServe Overview

 ## Purpose

 The primary focus of this code example is the use of Structured Storage services as provided in the compound files implementation.
-The use of the standard [**IStorage**](istorage.md) and [**IStream**](istream.md) interfaces is described. **StoServe** works with the [StoClien](structured-storage-client-sample--stoclien-.md) code example to illustrate the joint use of compound file storage by client and server.
+The use of the standard [**IStorage**](/windows/win32/Objidl/nn-objidl-istorage?branch=master) and [**IStream**](/windows/win32/Objidl/nn-objidl-istream?branch=master) interfaces is described. **StoServe** works with the [StoClien](structured-storage-client-sample--stoclien-.md) code example to illustrate the joint use of compound file storage by client and server.

 ## Functionality